ing-bank/lion/packages/field/docs/FormatMixin.md

 ## Concepts of different values

-### modelValue
+### model value
 The model value is the result of the parser function.
-It should be considered as the internal value used for validation and reasoning/logic.
+It will be stored as `.modelValue` and should be considered the internal value used for validation and reasoning/logic.
 The model value is 'ready for consumption' by the outside world (think of a Date object or a float).
-The modelValue can(and is recommended to) be used as both input value and output value of the `<lion-field>`
+It can(and is recommended to) be used as both input value and output value of the `LionField`.

 Examples:
-- For a date input: a String '20/01/1999' will be converted to new Date('1999/01/20')
+- For a date input: a String '20/01/1999' will be converted to `new Date('1999/01/20')`
-- For a number input: a formatted String '1.234,56' will be converted to a Number: 1234.56
+- For a number input: a formatted String '1.234,56' will be converted to a Number: `1234.56`

-### formattedValue
+### view value
-The view value is the result of the formatter function (when available).
+The view value is the result of the formatter function.
-The result will be stored in the native inputElement (usually an input[type=text]).
+It will be stored as `.formattedValue` and synchronized to `.value` (a viewValue setter that allows to synchronize to `.inputElement`).
+Synchronization happens conditionally and is (by default) the result of a blur.
+Other conditions (like error state/validity and whether the a model value was set programatically) also play a role.

 Examples:
 - For a date input, this would be '20/01/1999' (dependent on locale).
 - For a number input, this could be '1,234.56' (a String representation of modelValue 1234.56)

-### serializedValue
+### serialized value
-The serialized version of the model value.
+This is the serialized version of the model value.
-This value exists for maximal compatibility with the platform API.
+It exists for maximal compatibility with the platform API.
 The serialized value can be an interface in context where data binding is not supported and a serialized string needs to be set.